 About the author

 A.D.
-Miller has been The Economist's Moscow correspondent, political columnist, writer-at-large and correspondent in the American South.
+Miller has been The Economist's Moscow correspondent, political columnist, writer-at-large and correspondent in the American South; in 2018 he became the magazine's culture editor.
 In 2014 he won Travel Story of the Year at the FPA Media Awards, for a piece about 24 hours at a motorway service station.
 He has been shortlisted three times for the David Watt Prize, for another FPA Award and for Political Commentator of the Year and Magazine Commentator of the Year at the Comment Awards.
 He has also written for the Financial Times, Guardian, Observer, Daily Telegraph, Independent, Spectator, Literary Review, Evening Standard, Intelligent Life and 1843.
 He uses his initials because another novelist already had his name.

 - A.D.
 Miller on BBC Breakfast

 - Interview with the BBC Today programme

 - Read an interview with AD Miller at BBC Online

 - Interview on the Man Booker website

 - Interview with GQ France (in French)

 - Interview with Radio Free Europe (in Russian)

 - Profile in Yedioth Ahronoth (PDF in Hebrew)